Cyber Summer Program (CSP)

 - Participation in agency-wide extracurricular programs

 - Daily transportation to and from work is not provided.
 Students participating in the program are highly encouraged to bring a vehicle.
-Carpooling with other students MAY be available but NOT guaranteed
+Carpooling with other students MAY be available but is NOT guaranteed.

 - Must be a U.S. citizen